Twin-Skin vs Standard Log Cabin: Insulation, Performance and Dealer Margins

 Assembly time for a comparable twin-skin cabin is typically 5 to 10 days, reflecting the additional stages and the care required for insulation and membrane installation.
 The skill requirements are higher: installers must understand vapour barrier continuity, insulation fitting techniques, and the structural implications of the double-wall system.

 For dealers, this has direct business implications.
 Twin-skin installation commands a higher service fee, reflecting the additional time and expertise required.
-It also creates an opportunity to differentiate from competitors who offer only standard construction, positioning the dealership as a specialist in habitable timber buildings.
+It also creates an opportunity to differentiate from competitors who offer only standard construction, positioning the dealership as a specialist in higher-specification timber building projects.

 Dealer Business Perspective